 This tiered approach affects approximately 457 listed companies, representing 8.5% of total listed companies in mainland China.
 To understand how these requirements differ from European climate risk assessment, see this guide on climate risk management for businesses.

-China's adoption of double materiality principles represents significant convergence with European sustainability frameworks and enhancing corporate transparency.
+China's adoption of Materiality Assessment for SMEs: From ESG Compliance to Growth represents significant convergence with European sustainability frameworks and enhancing corporate transparency.
 Unlike traditional financial reporting that focuses primarily on business impact, the double materiality approach in China's ESG standards requires companies to assess both:

 This holistic approach to sustainability reporting aligns closely with EU CSRD requirements, creating opportunities for European companies to develop unified corporate sustainability reporting systems that satisfy both jurisdictions.
 However, China's approach offers greater flexibility in methodology selection, allowing companies to choose assessment methods based on their individual capabilities while maintaining consistency with international sustainability standards.